zuljin/ccapi/README2.md

 -----
 0) CREAR LAS TABLAS!!
+1) VER el tema de modelos CORE
-1) VER el tema de las interfaces para DDD
+2) VER el tema de las interfaces para DDD
-2) VER como testear una tabla MYSQL
+3) VER como testear una tabla MYSQL
-3) VER como hacer una paginacion bien chula! https://laravel.com/docs/5.7/pagination https://laravel.com/docs/5.7/eloquent-resources
+4) VER como hacer una paginacion bien chula! https://laravel.com/docs/5.7/pagination https://laravel.com/docs/5.7/eloquent-resources
-4) JWT para logear
+5) REVISAR vendors (jwt, cors)
+6) Generate random users

+# Requeriments Steps

+# Configurations Steps

+# Laravel Steps

+1) Generate tables

+$ php artisan migrate

+2) Populate tables in exactle this order

+$ php artisan db:seed --class=CryptocurrencyTableSeeder
+$ php artisan db:seed --class=PopulateUsersTableSeeder
+$ php artisan db:seed --class=CryptocurrencyHistoricalTableSeeder

+3) Using CCAPI.
+JWT security

+CCAPI is secured through a token, you can always use the test user to obtain a token and use it in the requests:

+username: saul.goodman
+password: goodlawyer

+Recommendation: POSTMAN with dynamic variables.
+JSON files with endpoints and variables are included in the repository.
+From POSTMAN you can call the
+AUTH endpoint and automatically the endpoints will have assigned the JWT token.
+Remember to select 'develop' enviroment variables in the top-right tab.

 Requeriments